 Walking and running both provide several health benefits.
 The best option for you depends on your health goals, mobility, and personal preference.
+Read on to learn more about both options.

 Walking and running are both excellent forms of cardiovascular exercise.
 Neither is necessarily “better” than the other.
-The choice that’s best for you depends entirely on your fitness and health goals.
+The choice that’s best for you depends on your fitness and health goals.

 If you’re looking to burn more calories or lose weight fast, running is a better choice.
 But walking can also offer numerous benefits for your health, including helping you maintain a healthy weight.